-Epiphrenic diverticula are pulsion diverticula of the distal oesophagus arising just above the lower esophageal sphincter (LES), more frequently on the right side.
+Epiphrenic diverticula are pulsion diverticula of the distal esophagus arising just above the lower esophageal sphincter, more frequently on the right posterolateral wall.

-They are less frequent than traction mid oesophageal diverticula, but may have more clinical relevance.
+They are less frequent than traction mid esophageal diverticula but may have more clinical relevance.

 Epiphrenic diverticula may present with symptoms of dysphagia, and regurgitation.
-When large they can cause distal oesophageal compression.
+When large they can cause distal esophageal compression.

 They are associated with:

 - achalasia and other forms of neuromuscular dysfunction of the esophagus

 - esophageal web

 On chest x-ray, they may appear as a retrocardiac soft tissue mass with or without an air-fluid level, mimicking a hiatus hernia.

 The best imaging method is a single contrast esophagogram, including prone RAO oblique views of the distal esophagus.

 - determine the relationship between the diverticulum and the gastro-esophageal junction